 This negative rhetorical question emphasizes the positive answer that it anticipates.
 The two clauses share similar meanings that the work that people do will not last.
-The question can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "Yahweh is the one who has determined that the things that people work hard to build will be destroyed by fire and result in nothing."
 (See: Rhetorical Question and Parallelism)